-Balancing your work and the duties of caregiving is a challenging job even under the best of conditions.
-If you realize that you cannot balance your work and elderly parent's care, and alternatives to flexible working hours, part-time work or home-based work are not accessible to you, you might opt to quit your job.
+Balancing your work and caregiving duties is a challenging job, even under the best of conditions.
+If you realize that you cannot balance your work and elderly parent's care, and alternatives to flexible working hours, part-time work, or home-based work are not accessible to you, you might opt to quit your job.

 If you think that, “Will there be major personal and financial implications if I had to quit my job to take care of my parent?” you are right.
 It may lead to increased financial costs.
-You may wish to talk with loved ones, trusted work colleagues, or even unofficially with your manager to discuss the cost of quitting a job for caring your elderly parents.
+Discuss with loved ones, trusted work colleagues, or even unofficially with your manager to fully understand the impact of quitting a job for caring for your elderly parents.

-You might be one of those carers who are glad to assume this duty, but haven’t factored the financial and emotional consequences of caring for an older parent.
-As per a recent survey which was undertaken by the National Alliance for Caregiving (NAC) and the AARP Public Policy Institute (2015b), 36 percent of the caregivers of older adults of more than 50 years of age accounted for mild to high levels of financial stress.
+You might be one of those carers who are glad to assume this duty, but haven’t factored in the financial and emotional consequences of caring for an older parent.
+As per a recent survey which was undertaken by the National Alliance for Caregiving (NAC) and the AARP Public Policy Institute (2015b), 36% of the caregivers of older adults aged over 50 accounted for mild to high-stress financial levels.

 The overall pressure of working life becomes highly challenging, alternating between work and your elderly parent's care in the following ways:

-Most caregivers are forced into making tough work accommodations or leave their jobs altogether due to incessant stress, care crisis, and the total amount of effort needed to provide satisfactory care for their older parents.
-Almost 68% of caregivers account for making work adjustments in order to fit into their caregiving obligations.
+Most caregivers are forced into making tough work accommodations or quit their jobs due to incessant stress, care crisis, and the effort needed to provide satisfactory care for their older parents.
+Almost 68% of caregivers report making work adjustments to fit into their caregiving obligations.

 Over time, activities like emergencies and prolonged leaves of absence may get highlighted among your peers and can lead to discrimination from their end.
 Such discrimination may occur regardless of whether or not you are meeting your on-the-job responsibilities.
-As a family caregiver, you may also encounter discrimination during the process of hiring.
+Family caregivers may also encounter discrimination during the hiring process.